factiverse/factIR/README.md

   3. pip install -e .

 # Data!!
 All *data* can be found at https://drive.google.com/drive/folders/1BJWrocXUzK0MA77SuMCqdF1LrZA56rZj?usp=sharing .
-Dwnload and drop in data folder.
+Download and drop in data folder.

 # Retrievers
 |    Name    | Paradigm | More |